pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

 #### Step 1: Deploy a TiDB cluster

-Before importing data, you need to have a deployed TiDB cluster, with the cluster version 2.0.9 or above.
-It is highly recommended to use the latest version.
+Before importing data, you need to have a deployed TiDB cluster.
+It is highly recommended to use the latest stable version.

 You can find deployment instructions in [TiDB Quick Start Guide](/quick-start-with-tidb.md).

 #### Step 2: Download the TiDB Lightning installation package

-Refer to the [TiDB enterprise tools download page](/download-ecosystem-tools.md#tidb-lightning) to download the TiDB Lightning package (choose the same version as that of the TiDB cluster).
+Refer to the [TiDB enterprise tools download page](/download-ecosystem-tools.md#tidb-lightning) to download the TiDB Lightning package.

+> **Note:**
+>
+> TiDB Lightning is compatible with TiDB clusters of earlier versions.
+It is recommended that you download the latest stable version of the TiDB Lightning installation package.

 #### Step 3: Start `tidb-lightning`